cs4218/cs4218-2520-ecom-project-c24218-2520-team01/Readme.md

 #### Milestone 1 Unit Test

 For **milestone 1**, I unit tested every function seen under Product CRUD and product filters above, and left the product model for integration testing (_more information can be seen in the MS1 report_).

+## MIlestone 2 Integration and E2E tests

+For **milestone 2**, I added unit tests for the product model, and bottom-up integration tests for the product and order integration flows, which involved integration with the relevant models, and integration tests.

+I also added E2E tests for 4 scenarios as seen above.

+(_more information can be seen in the MS2 report_).

 ### Nicholas Cheng De Fei (A0269648H)